NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Warding Tattoo (Wave).md

 * * *

 **Effect** Until the end of the current turn, against the triggering effect, you gain a +1 status bonus to AC and saving throws and gain resistance 2 to damage.
-The tattoo casts [[Spells/Air Bubble|Air Bubble]].
+The tattoo casts [[Air Bubble|Air Bubble]].

 *Source: Pathfinder Secrets of Magic*
 *OGL*